Anto426/Antoarrsop/README.md

 # 💫 Antoarrsop:

-💬 Hi, this is a simple library to handle the input and output of 1 or 2 d arrays
+💬 Hi, this is a simple library to handle the input and output of arrays

 # 💻 Compatible: